 Unstructured interviews cannot identify specific job issues.
 Research shows that hiring decisions for such interviews are often subject to unconscious biases and prejudices.
 Structured interviews, however, are useful when you want a fair and impartial hiring process.
 You know 67% of companies use structured interviewing during the candidate selection.

 If you are among those remaining 33% of companies, then don’t worry, at BarRaiser.
 We have prepared how to run a structured interview with all the necessary questions to develop an effective interview process.

 In structured interviews, recruiters ask all prospects the same or similar questions in the same or similar order.
 This approach removes the need for small talk and subjectivity and allows you to compare applications based on objective criteria.

 There are several things to consider when creating an effectively structured interview.
 You can use BarRaiser’s free structure tool to implement some of these.

 First, you should create a standardized rubric for a particular role and stick to it in all candidate interviews for that role

 Record or transcribe the job interviews

-Recording job interviews can be a valuable tool for ensuring accuracy and fairness in the hiring process, but it is important to consider a number of compliances before proceeding with recording.
+Recording job interviews can be a valuable tool for ensuring accuracy and fairness in the hiring process, but it is important to consider several compliances before proceeding with recording.
 Recording interviews can be very powerful in building intelligence around interviews, eliminating bias, and making better hiring decisions.

 The recordings can be used to train new interviewers (sort of asynchronous shadow and reverse-shadowing) faster.
 Interviewers can visit some of the best interviews and respond to candidates’ questions.

 A recorded or transcribed interview can brush up the memory of the interviewer at the time of feedback and hence enable a comprehensive assessment of each candidate rather than a judgment based on the interviewer’s memory.
 Recording interviews can also help people managers to keep track of the interview process which is a crucial element in employer branding.